dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 ---

 Depending on the billing cycle of the plan you signed up for your subscription will be renewed either monthly or yearly.
-The payment for the renewal will be charged to the credit card on file.
-The amount will depend on 3 things:
+The payment for the renewal will be charged to the card on file or, in case you have an a subscription credit, deducted from from the credit balance.

+The amount to be charged depends on:

 - The price of the plan you are subscribed to.
 - The number of extra domains you have in your account.
 - The number of domains that have email forwards configured.